What is Indy Moves?

 Our current transportation funding sources just can’t keep up with existing needs.
 The property tax cap has limited growth potential, and additional income and sales taxes aren’t available for transportation (beyond IndyGo).
 Gas taxes provide most of our transportation budget in Indianapolis, but those revenues are shrinking.
 We receive about $37M per year from the gas tax today, which is only a fraction of the $178M we should spend each year to maintain the City’s transportation network in a fair condition.

 At the same time, our population is growing and changing, and people are asking for new ways to move around the city.
 We need a different approach to setting transportation priorities that reflects our community’s values and helps build the Indianapolis of the future.
 Indy Moves helps us do that.

 Indianapolis has a long history of plans for all modes of transportation.
 However, these plans sometimes contradict one another and include many competing priorities for our future.
 Through Indy Moves, we've integrated these plans and their many projects and to provide transportation choices for everyone who lives, works, and plays in Indy.

 Today, 36% of Indy residents live within 1/4-mile of a bus route.
 But only 5% of people take the bus, walk, or bike to work.

 Indy is home to 51 miles of world-class shared-use greenways for people walking and biking, and the Cultural Trail moves hundreds of thousands of walkers and bikers each year.

 Tens of millions of tons of freight are moved through Indy each year, and Indianapolis International Airport is one of the largest FedEx air freight hubs in the world.

 Want to learn more?

-We've just completed the Indy Moves Existing Conditions Report, which has a lot more detail about how people and goods move around Indy today.
+The Indy Moves Existing Conditions Report includes much more detail about how people and goods move around Indy today.
 The report highlights some of what's great about our transportation system and the places where we have room to improve.
-You can download the report and other documents on our Project Library page.
+You can download the report and other documents from our Project Library.